 Lost Connections by Johan Hari – I recommended this to so many people when I worked in General Practice.
 A reframing of how our loss of meaningful connection to people, home, work and spirituality is the basis of much of the depression and anxiety we experience.

 The Essential Difference by Simon Baron-Cohen – Simon is one of the UK’s leading Autism researchers.
 This book describes a different spectrum – that between systematic and empathic thinkers.
-Reading this was a revelation to me and helped me understand why our society is the way it is.
+Reading this helped me understand why our society is the way it is.

 Flourish by Martin Seligman – The most influential person in the positive psychology movement, this book provides ‘a visionary understanding of happiness and well-being’.